 Serving Thai street food favorites, Up Thai has brought the authenticity of street food into a dazzling setting.
 It’s one of the cutest restaurants in the Upper East Side adorned by rustic furniture, greenery and colorful lanterns hanging from the ceiling.

+The menu rotates seasonally in order to ensure optimal freshness and traditional Thai dishes get a modern facelift.
 The fried rice claypot is a must-order item!
-Made with sea scallops, shrimp, chicken, Chinese sausage, onions, mushrooms and scallions it’s one of the most satisfying dishes I’ve ever had.
+Made with sea scallops, shrimp, chicken, Chinese sausage, onions, mushrooms and scallions it’s one of the most satisfying dishes on the menu.

 Xi’an Famous Food

 Xi’an Famous Foods, named after the easternmost city in China, stands out as one of the best and most affordable Upper East Side restaurants.
 Their traditional noodle-centric meals, crafted from family recipes, embrace the motto, “if it’s not spicy, it’s not as good.”
 The house-made chili oil adds both the kick and the flavor, allowing you to customize the spiciness level.

 Best-selling items like the B1 pork burger and B2 spicy cumin lamb burger, priced under $7, contribute to Xi’an Famous Foods’ reputation as one of the top budget-friendly restaurants in the Upper East Side.
 A personal favorite is the A2 Liang-Pi, a stir-fried noodle dish featuring scallions, bean sprouts, cilantro, cucumbers, and spongy cubes of house-made gluten—an absolute delight.